-If you value your native and Naturalized total, or report listing totals to a group that observes listing rules different from eBird, don't worry—eBird makes it easy to find that number.
-With updates coming later this year, Provisional species (species that are established but not yet considered Naturalized) will be grouped below fully ‘countable' Naturalized and native species on your eBird Life List so it will be very easy to see your eBird listing totals with and without Provisional species.
+If you value your native and Naturalized total, or report listing totals to a group that observes listing rules different from eBird, don't worry—eBird makes it very easy to find that number.
+Simply select the ‘Native or Naturalized total in the Detailed Stats panel at the top of your eBird Life List.

 Report ALL free-flying species—including Provisional and Escapee species—whenever you find them!

 It is important to remember that many Provisional species are well-established in the wild and have great potential to become Naturalized in the future.
-In fact, some Provisional species might already meet the criteria for Naturalized right now, and are simply pending formal Records Committee acceptance.
+In fact, many Provisional species already meet the criteria for Naturalized right now, and are simply pending formal Records Committee acceptance.

 eBird is an incredibly valuable tool for tracking the establishment of introduced species. eBird can monitor the establishment/spread of exotic populations on a faster timeframe than most ornithological societies operate.

 By reporting Provisional and Escapee species to eBird you help the scientific and birding communities more accurately determine when and which species have reached the point that they can be considered fully Naturalized.

 eBird has separate ‘domestic type' taxa for 15 species.
 When you see these in eBird they will always have an Exotic Code, which can range from Escapee (most often) to Naturalized (for some species) depending on their level of establishment.